 Is your school’s website showing its age?
 Is the navigation confusing?
 Is the site difficult to open on phones or tablets?
-Are you looking for ways to improve your school website?
+Are you looking for ways to improve your school website design?
 It’s easy to fall behind the times when it comes to web design.
-The good news, however, is that it’s easier than ever to refresh and update your school’s website.
+The good news, however, is that it’s easier than ever to refresh and update your school’s website design.

 The web design world moves so fast that what works today could be out of fashion in only a few years.
-The evolution of content management software has made it possible for a school to make dramatic changes to its site in only a matter of days.
+The evolution of content management software such as WordPress has made it possible for a school to make dramatic changes to its website in only a matter of days.
 Here are a few best practices that are easy to implement and can improve your school website and the website experience for school administrators, teachers, students, and guests.

 1) Make it responsive.

 A responsive website is one that can automatically adjust to fit any device.
 Technically called responsive design, responsiveness has become more important with the rise of mobile devices.
 The number of people using mobile devices to access the internet is growing rapidly.
 Depending on the source doing the surveying, mobile web access is on the rise.
-According to a study from StatCounter, 15.2 percent of all North American internet traffic in 2013 came from a mobile device.
-That’s up from 9.4 percent in 2012.
-Walker Sands, a digital PR agency, has the number closer to 28% according to its quarterly mobile traffic report.
+According to a study from StatCounter, 55.3% percent of all internet traffic in 2021 came from a mobile device.
+That’s up from 5 percent since 2020.
+Statista, has the number closer to 46% according to its quarterly mobile traffic report.

 Those numbers will only increase.
 You can make your website responsive to mobile devices by using a theme or design that has responsiveness built in.
-For example, Campus Suite’s easy-touch technology automatically senses what type of device a visitor is using and then adjusts the website to fit that device’s screen.
+For example, Beyond Web’s website technology automatically senses what type of device a visitor is using and then adjusts the website to fit that device’s screen.
 The navigation and content also adjust so every visitor can have an enjoyable experience, regardless of whether they’re using a computer, phone, or tablet.

 2) Use a CMS to easily update content.

-Content management systems (CMS) have revolutionized the website industry.
+Content management systems (CMS) such as WordPress have revolutionised the website industry.
 A content management system has an interactive dashboard that allows you to change or update your website even if you don’t have website design or coding knowledge.
 Elements like images, links, navigation, and even the site’s overall theme can be managed with just a few clicks of a mouse.
-Many content management systems also allow teachers and other school employees to have limited access to the administrative side so they can keep their blogs and other pages regularly updated.
+Many content management systems also allow teachers and other school employees to have limited access to the administrative side so schools can keep blogs and other pages regularly updated.

 3) Encourage sharing and following.